shermozle/SnowCannon/README.md

 ## Configuring your event sink

-SnowCannon currently supports two different event sinks:
+SnowCannon supports three different event sinks:

 1. **stdout** - where events (and only events) are printed to `stdout`.
 You can then use your process control system (e.g. supervisord or daemontools) to handle the `stdout` eventstream (e.g. uploading it to S3 or Google Storage).
 This sink is also useful for debugging
 2. **s3** - where events are collected by SnowCannon, and then regularly gzipped and uploaded to S3 by SnowCannon itself

-Another event sink planned (but not yet implemented) is [Fluentd] [fluentd] - where Fluentd will be responsible for uploading the events to S3, Google Storage or equivalent.
+3. **fluentd** - where events are sent by SnowCannon to [Fluentd] [fluentd], a lightweight log collector.
+Fluentd is then responsible for uploading the events to S3, Google Storage or equivalent

+You can configure your event sink in the `config.js` file - to take each sink option in turn:

+### stdout

+SnowCannon's event sink is set to **stdout** by default - you don't need to change anything to use this sink.

+### s3

-You can configure your event sink in the `config.js` file.
-By default the event sink is set to **stdout**.
-To change it to **s3**, please set the `config.sink.out` variable like so:
+To change the event sink to **s3**, please set the `config.sink.out` variable like so:

 ```javascript
 config.sink.out = "s3";